evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_580_4MATIC_SUV/_index.md

 ## Performance

-The Mercedes-EQ EQS 580 4MATIC SUV has a maximum power of 400KW (544hp).
-The total torque is 858nm.
+The Mercedes-EQ EQS 580 4MATIC SUV has a maximum power of 400 KW (544 hp/536 bhp).
+The total torque is 858 nm (633 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,6 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging